Vivek9Chavan/Vivek9Chavan.github.io/HACK_XR+AI_2025.md

 ## 🎯 Core Idea
 The hackathon theme *“Shaping XR+AI for Good”* inspires a project that integrates:

-1. **Immersion** – intuitive, spatial, human-centered interfaces.
+1. **Immersion:** intuitive, spatial, human-centred interfaces.
-2. **Intelligence** – AI-driven perception, reasoning, and adaptability.
+2. **Intelligence:** AI-driven perception, reasoning, and adaptability.
-3. **Integrity** – ethics and accountability embedded from the start.
+3. **Integrity:** ethics and accountability embedded from the start.

 ---

 ## 🧩 Potential Directions
-We are exploring three main concepts at the intersection of XR, AI, and ethics:
+We will explore three main concepts at the intersection of XR, AI, and ethics:

 ### 1. AR Assistant for Skill Training & Safety
-An **AI-powered AR tutor** that recognizes real-world actions and provides context-aware feedback for safety and efficiency.
+An **AI-powered AR tutor** that recognises real-world actions and provides context-aware feedback for safety and efficiency.
-- **Social Value:** Workforce upskilling, human-centered automation.
+- **Social Value:** Workforce upskilling, human-centred automation.
 - **Tech Focus:** Vision-based action detection + AR overlays.
 - **Ethical Lens:** Privacy, user autonomy, and transparent feedback.

 ### 2. Empathic XR Space for Wellbeing
-A **VR environment** that adapts dynamically to emotional state, tone, or behavior to encourage reflection and calm.
+A **VR environment** that adapts dynamically to emotional state, tone, or behaviour to encourage reflection and calm.
 - **Social Value:** Mental wellbeing and emotional literacy.
 - **Tech Focus:** Multimodal emotion inference + environment control.
 - **Ethical Lens:** Emotional transparency, consent, and trust.

 ### 3. XR Mirror for Climate & Sustainability Awareness
-An **AR “impact mirror”** that visualizes the environmental footprint of everyday actions.
+An **AR “impact mirror”** that visualises the environmental footprint of everyday actions.
-- **Social Value:** Education and behavioral change for sustainability.
+- **Social Value:** Education and behavioural change for sustainability.
-- **Tech Focus:** AI reasoning + real-time XR visualization.
+- **Tech Focus:** AI reasoning + real-time XR visualisation.
 - **Ethical Lens:** Accuracy, value alignment, and truthful messaging.

 ---